 Sometimes depression is triggered by 1 difficult event, such as parents separating, a bereavement or problems with school or other children.

 Often it's caused by a mixture of things.
-For example, your child may have inherited a tendency to get depression and also experienced some difficult life events.
+For example, your child may have a tendency to get depression and also experienced some difficult life events.

 If you think your child is depressed

 If you think your child may be depressed, it's important to talk to them.
-Try to find out what's troubling them and how they are feeling.
+Try to find out what's troubling them and how they're feeling.

 Whatever is causing the problem, take it seriously.
 It may not seem like a big deal to you, but it could be a major problem for your child.

-If your child does not want to talk to you, let them know that you are concerned about them and that you're there if they need you.
+If your child does not want to talk to you, let them know that you're concerned about them and that you're there if they need you.

 Encourage them to talk to someone else they trust, such as another family member, a friend or someone at school.

 It may be helpful for you to talk to other people who know your child, including their other parent.

 You could also contact their school to ask if the staff have any concerns.

 When to get medical help

 If you think your child is depressed, or you're concerned about their general wellbeing, make an appointment with them to see a GP.

 If necessary, the GP can refer your child to a local children and young people's mental health service (CYPMHS) for specialist help.